 Ingredients (240 ml cup used)

 - ½ cup water

-- 8 to 10 cashews or skinned almonds (i have used roasted cashews)
+- 10 cashews or skinned almonds (i have used roasted cashews)

 - 4 red chilies (less spicy variety like kashmiri or byadgi)